10-15-5/Covid19-Tracker/README.md

 # Covid19-Tracker

-Tracks daily cases for Ireland using the covid19 API: _https://covid19api.com/_
+Tracks daily cases for Ireland and the world using the covid19 API: _https://covid19api.com/_

+Allows the user to specify what country they want to see and what category they want to see: Cases, Recoveries or Deaths

 **Will be adding new parts soon